 I’m sure you know how important it is to track progress.
 Or the benefits of measuring metrics and key performance indicators (KPIs) to grow and build the business.
 But are you sure you’re tracking the right ones though?
 You see:

-And in this post I’ll show you 21 metrics I think every SaaS startup should track, divided into 3 categories:
+In this post, I’ll show you 21 metrics I think every startup should track once they had their SaaS product developed and launched onto the market.
+The metrics are divided into 3 categories:

 - Metrics for Fundraising,